 Despite a population of 200,000, the island has no electricity supply.
 To make up for the lack of continuous exposure to sun, Tata Power Solar custom designed a unique solar power system on a two day autonomy mechanism in which battery bank was altered to discharge a 25 – 30% per day irrespective of a sunny or a cloudy day.
 This way the battery stores up to 70-80% energy that can be used the following day.

 Well suited to the fragile ecosystem of the region, the solar power plant gives the fishing community of 10,000 people access to electricity and clean water.

-Tata Power Solar through this project has brought electricity and accessibility in the lives of people who have been operating remotely from the rest of the civilization.
+Tata Power Solar through this Microgrids project has brought electricity and accessibility in the lives of people who have been operating remotely from the rest of the civilization.
 Over 2000 families have electricity and children are able to use good quality of light to do their homework after dark.
-Literacy rates have improved and the island economy has been boosted by extended working hours, especially the periodically held village markets.
+Literacy rates have improved and the island economy has been boosted by extended working hours, especially the periodically held village markets in India.
 The village now enjoys a night bazaar where its people are able to go buy fresh fruits and vegetables.